 Surveys microscopic and gross human anatomy, providing necessary background for students in physiology and body mechanics.
 Three lectures per week.
-Prerequisites: Cellular and Molecular Biology (BIO-145).
+Prerequisites: Human Biology (BIO-100) or Cellular and Molecular Biology (BIO-145).
 This course does not satisfy any of the requirements for a major in biology.
 Credit is given for Human Anatomy (BIO-215) or Integrated Human Anatomy (BIO-315), not both.